Specifications For A Manhole Renewal Project

 - Structured installation process.

-The inspection of the existing manhole is the key first and a major step in ensuring the long term success of a Resinating solution.
+The inspection of the existing manhole is the first critical step to ensue the long term success of a Resinating Solution.

 Older, existing manholes vary greatly as to their construction methods, materials used and dimensions as well as other factors.
 Since Resinating Expansion Liners are custom made for each manhole, all the following information must be defined during the planning stage.

-- Dimensions for the invert, floor and depth of the manhole and the size of the manhole opening.
+- Dimensions for the invert, floor, diameter, and depth of the manhole and the size of the manhole opening.

 - The shape of the manhole – conical, cylindrical, rectangular or other?